What is CELA?

 CELA represents creative sectors across design, media, music, film, fashion, architecture, digital content, and other creative industries that drive jobs, innovation, and place competitiveness.
 Its role is to do for creative industries what other trade associations and industry groups do for manufacturing, tech, life sciences, agriculture, and sports.

-CELA exists to track and communicate data, align sector priorities, and advocate for policies, incentives, and investments that support the growth, sustainability, and competitiveness of Indiana’s creative economy.
+CELA exists to align sector priorities, and advocate for policies, incentives, and investments that support the growth, sustainability, and competitiveness of Indiana’s creative economy.

-In practice, CELA focuses on three core functions: defining and measuring the creative economy, coordinating voices across creative sectors, and lobbying on behalf of creative industries at the state and regional level.
+In practice, CELA focuses on two core functions: coordinating voices across creative sectors, and lobbying on behalf of creative industries at the state and regional level.

 Indiana has long invested in industries it can clearly define, measure, and advocate for.
 Manufacturing, agriculture, life sciences, sports, and technology all benefit from dedicated trade associations, reliable data, and consistent representation in policy and economic development conversations.